Find out about social media age restrictions for Australians under 16. Learn more

 If you have any questions, please email us at grants@eSafety.gov.au

-You can register your organisation’s interest in the program to receive future updates.
+You can register your organisation’s interest in receiving updates about future funding rounds.

 You can also register at GrantConnect to receive updates on all Australian Government grant opportunities.